dotnsf/tilt/README.md

 ## Overview

-Send tilt information of your smartphone into IBM Watson IoT Service, and show them with node-red-dashboard.
+Send tilt information of your smartphone into IBM Watson IoT Service Quickstart, and show them with node-red-dashboard.

 ## Install & Settings